AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 For an instance that is stopped due to an overdue payment, if you clear the overdue payment within the specified period of time and reactivate the instance, whether the public IP address is retained is determined by the status of the No Fees for Stopped Instances \(VPC-Connected\) feature.

 -   If the feature is enabled, the instance enters the No Fees for Stopped Instances \(VPC-Connected\) state when the instance is stopped due to an overdue payment.
-The computing resources \(vCPUs and memory\) and public IP address of the instance are automatically released and the public IP address may change when the instance is reactivated.
+The computing resources \(vCPUs and memory\) and public IP address of the instance are automatically released and the public IP address may change when the instance is restarted.
 -   If the feature is disabled, the billing of the instance stops when the instance is stopped due to an overdue payment.
 The public IP address is retained and does not change when the instance is reactivated.

-**Note:** If all three deductions fail for an instance, the instance is stopped.
-For more information about the changes of resource status when overdue payments occur, see [Pay-as-you-go](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).
+**Note:** If all three deductions for an instance fail, the instance is stopped.
+For information about the status changes of resources whose payments are overdue, see [Pay-as-you-go](/intl.en-US/Pricing/Billing methods/Pay-as-you-go.md).

 ## Enable the No Fees for Stopped Instances \(VPC-Connected\) feature

 By default, the No Fees for Stopped Instances \(VPC-Connected\) feature is disabled to avoid unexpected impacts on your applications.
 Enable the No Fees for Stopped Instances \(VPC-Connected\) feature after you make sure that it is suitable for your applications.
 For more information, see [Impacts](/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md).

-This section describes how to enable the No Fees for Stopped Instances \(VPC-Connected\) feature for all applicable instances in your account.
-The instances enter the No Fees for Stopped Instances \(VPC-Connected\) state when they are stopped.
+This section describes how to enable the No Fees for Stopped Instances \(VPC-Connected\) feature for all applicable instances within your account.
+After this feature is enabled, the instances enter the No Fees for Stopped Instances \(VPC-Connected\) state when they are stopped.
 For more information, see [Prerequisites](/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md).

 1. Log on to the [ECS console](https://ecs.console.aliyun.com).

-2. In the **Common Settings** section of the **Overview** page, click **Custom Settings**.
+2. In the **Common Features** section of the **Overview** page, click **Custom Settings**.

     ![No Fees for Stopped Instances (VPC-Connected)](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5091909951/p87545.png)